nixworks/public/news/2008/11/20/index.md

 ##### Sweden
 ### [ The Swedish Parliament ratifies the Treaty of Lisbon. ](/news/2008/11/20/the-swedish-parliament-ratifies-the-treaty-of-lisbon.md)
-_Context: Treaty of Lisbon, Riksdag, Sweden_
+_Context: Treaty of Lisbon, Sweden, Riksdag_

 ##### NASA
 ### [ NASA's Mars Reconnaissance Orbiter discovers evidence of enormous underground deposits of water ice on Mars; one such deposit, under Hellas Planitia, is estimated to be the size of Los Angeles. ](/news/2008/11/20/nasa-s-mars-reconnaissance-orbiter-discovers-evidence-of-enormous-underground-deposits-of-water-ice-on-mars-one-such-deposit-under-hellas.md)
-_Context: ice, Los Angeles, Mars, NASA, Hellas Planitia, Mars Reconnaissance Orbiter, water, underground deposits_
+_Context: Mars, Hellas Planitia, underground deposits, Los Angeles, Mars Reconnaissance Orbiter, water, NASA, ice_

-##### global crisis
+##### Global crisis
 ### [ Automotive industry crisis: Executives of the top three U.S. automakers (Ford Motor Company, General Motors, and Chrysler) testify before Congress for a bailout package. ](/news/2008/11/20/automotive-industry-crisis-executives-of-the-top-three-u-s-automakers-ford-motor-company-general-motors-and-chrysler-testify-before-c.md)
-_Context: lawmakers, automakers, General Motors, Ford Motor Company, Chrysler, global crisis_
+_Context: global crisis, Ford Motor Company, Chrysler, General Motors, automakers, lawmakers_

-##### yellow shirt
+##### Yellow shirt
 ### [ At least one person is dead and twenty injured after a bomb is thrown into a People's Alliance for Democracy protest compound in Bangkok, Thailand. ](/news/2008/11/20/at-least-one-person-is-dead-and-twenty-injured-after-a-bomb-is-thrown-into-a-people-s-alliance-for-democracy-protest-compound-in-bangkok-t.md)
 At least one person has died in Bangkok after a bomb was thrown into a compound full of anti-government protesters.